Green Flowers for Gardens and Arrangements

 Angelica (Angelica Archangelica litoralis) or Wild Celery is an herb native to Northern Europe.
 A biannual, meaning that it flowers in the second year, Angelica dies after flowering.
 It grows up to 6 feet tall.
 Angelica prefers cool, moist soil Tiny light green blooms appear on large umbells.
 Angelica has medicinal and industrial uses and has been used to produce liquors.
 Wild celery is beautiful in a cottage or wildflower garden.

 Lady's Mantle or Alchemilla vulgaris is a clump forming herbaceous perennial.
 It is a low growing plant with pretty, scalloped, grayish green leaves.
 Flowers appear in small clusters from late Spring through Summer.
 Grows well in US Zone 3 - 8.

 This low growing plant does well in rock gardens or in well drained neutral to alkaline soil.
 Though a slow grower it may be invasive in some areas.
 Pluck off faded blooms to avoid spread.
 Lady's Mantle has herbal and medicinal uses.

 The name "alchemilla" means "little magical one," perhaps for its ability to hold dew drops, adding a sparkle to the garden in early morning.

-Most roses that appear at the florist's shop have been dyed.
+Most green roses that appear at the florist's shop have been dyed.
 You can do this yourself by placing a white rose in water with green floor color.
 For optimum results, cut the stem on the diagonal.
 Color should appear in 24 - 48 hours.
 But there are a few varieties that appear in greenish hues:

 Mint Julip is a hybrid tea with a yellow bloom edged in green.